jacmoe/jacmoe.github.io/content/posts/emacs-my-hotel-california-of-creative-writing.md

 <div title="Zotero">

 <img src="/images/hotel-california/zotero.png" alt="Zotero" title="Zotero" width="100%" />
 After installing Zotero itself, the plugin can be installed by following this guide: <https://retorque.re/zotero-better-bibtex/installation/>.
-When downloading using Firefox, I had to right-click and “save as” because otherwise Firefox thought I was trying to install a Firefox addon due to the fileextension being the same.
+When downloading using Firefox, I had to right-click and “save as” because otherwise Firefox thought I was trying to install a Firefox add-on due to the file-extension being the same.

 </div>

 <div title="BetterBibtex installed">

 <img src="/images/hotel-california/zotero-plugins.png" alt="BetterBibtex installed" title="BetterBibtex installed" width="100%" />
-When the plugin has been succesfully installed, it can be set up to automatically export and keep updated the LaTeX formatted Bibtex file that we need in order to use it from Emacs.
+When the plugin has been successfully installed, it can be set up to automatically export and keep updated the LaTeX formatted Bibtex file that we need in order to use it from Emacs.

 </div>